Grow Your Health

 - Results: The number of gardeners has increased in Vinton County, providing residents with healthier food.

 Vinton County in Appalachian Ohio is a food desert.
 The county of about 13,000 people has only one full-service grocery store.
 From 2013 to 2017, the county was without any grocery store, so residents had to travel outside the county for fresh meat and produce.
 An unhealthy diet can contribute to many types of cancers.
-Vinton County's cancer incidence rate in 2016 was 614.7 per 100,000 people, the highest rate in the state and over twice as high as the county with the lowest rate.
+Vinton County's cancer incidence rate from 2012 to 2016 was 555.5 per 100,000 people, compared to the state rate of 461.9 per 100,000.

-In order to increase access to fresh fruits and vegetables, Ohio State University Extension-Vinton County created a project called Putting Healthy Food on the Table in 2014, which helped residents grow their own fruits and vegetables through a community garden or container gardens.
-Their partners at the OSU Comprehensive Cancer Center suggested that lowering cancer incidence and mortality could be another potential outcome of the project.
+In order to increase access to fresh fruits and vegetables, in 2014 Ohio State University Extension-Vinton County created a project called Putting Healthy Food on the Table, which helped residents grow their own fruits and vegetables through a community garden or container gardens.
+Partners at the OSU Comprehensive Cancer Center suggested that lowering cancer incidence and mortality could be another potential outcome of the project.
 In 2019, the project's name was changed to Grow Your Health, and the focus on disease prevention was expanded to also include hypertension, heart disease, and diabetes.

 Grow Your Health was initially funded by an OSU Community Access to Resources and Educational Services (OSU CARES) grant, which requires an Extension unit to partner with a college within Ohio State University.